IELTS Essay Topics with sample answer.

-As an international language, English already dominates the world and mastery in English directly influence academic performance, career development, and communication skill of a person.
+As an international language, English already dominates the world.
 From this regard, people around the world learn this language and whether learning it from a native mentor is the best approach is controversial.
 Though direct guidance of a native English teacher can be of great help, I do not consider it the best approach as there are other better methods to learn this language.

 To conclude, having a teacher who is from an English-speaking country is undeniably a great way to have better exposure to the language but this is not the finest way to become versed in English.
 Self-study, passion and digital resources can be more helpful in most of the cases as per my experience so far.